 Level crossings removal in Moreland

-About the Level Crossing Removal Project in Moreland
+State Government’s Level Crossing Removals in Moreland

 What is Council’s role?

 As a key stakeholder, but not the project owner, Council is not responsible for the planning or delivery of the level crossing removals.

 We continue to advocate to the Level Crossing Removal Project for the best outcomes for our community and city.

 Council welcomes the removal of level crossings in Moreland and wants to the projects to be well-planned, delivered to the highest quality, and constructed with the minimum amount of disruption.

 You can find out more about Council’s advocacy role here.